Eric Clapton’s Unplugged – The Story Behind the Acoustic Reinvention of Layla

 Notes

 All of the credit for the quotes above goes to this YouTube video.
 Give it a listen if you’re interested in more details and thoughts from the band members and Eric.
-It was apparently broadcasted in 2012.
+It was apparently broadcast in 2012.

 If you wanna grab a copy of the Unplugged concert, Eric recently put out a “remastered” version (click on the image below).